 Online Font Recognition Tools – 15 Free Online Solutions

-You are surfing the Internet looking for inspiration and suddenly you come across a page with an awesome font.
-This typography would perfectly suit the project you are working on!
-But, alas, you can’t find out what the font exactly is used!
-You try this or that variant without any success, waste a lot of time and feel quite disappointed by the absence of a result.
-Probably, each of us has experienced a similar situation at least once in his/her life.
-Not to have an ability to identify what the font is applied when you badly need to know the correct answer can be rather frustrating.
-To avoid the unpleasant experience in future, look at this collection of free tools for online font recognition.
-These font analyzers are quite different and have their pros and cons.
-So, study these font checkers to find out what font identifier will work for you.
+You are surfing the Internet looking for inspiration, and suddenly you come across a page with an awesome font.
+This typography would perfectly suit the project you are working on, but, alas, you can’t find out what font exactly is used!
+You try this or that variant without any success, waste a lot of time, and feel quite disappointed by the absence of a result.
+Each of us has probably experienced a similar situation at least once in his/her life.
+Not knowing what font is applied when you badly need to know the correct answer can be rather frustrating.
+To avoid an unpleasant experience in the future, look at this collection of free tools for online font recognition.
+These font analyzers are pretty different and have pros and cons, but you’ll find the one that will work for you.

 Online Font Recognition by Image